← All gear

 The one purchase where the choice really matters.
 The types, what to look for, and what to avoid.

 Disclosure: Pitwright has no affiliate partnerships yet.
 Links go to standard retailer search pages and earn Pitwright nothing.
-If that changes, this note changes with it.

 Why smoker lid thermometers lie